 The Houlton Higher Education Center is at 18 Military Street in Houlton.
 This facility houses a unique partnership among UMPI, UMS University College Network, Northern Maine Community College, M.S.A.D.
-29 & 70 Adult Education, the Maine Center for Women, Work and Community, and the Carlton deliver seamless Project, to education/training opportunities for southern Aroostook County.
-The Center is accessible to the handicapped and contains ten classrooms, three computer labs, video-tape viewing area, student lounge and offices for faculty and staff.
+29 & 70 Adult Education, and the Carlton Project, to deliver seamless education/training opportunities for southern Aroostook County.
+The Center is accessible to the handicapped and contains ten classrooms, three computer labs, video-tape viewing area, and offices for faculty and staff.

-The Center provides undergraduate and some state-wide delivered graduate and technical courses for students pursuing an academic major, professional certification (education and Mental Health & Rehabilitation Technician/Community Certification), career development or personal enrichment.
-The courses offered are applicable toward an academic degree with the University of Maine at Presque
+The Center provides undergraduate and some state-wide delivered graduate and technical courses for students pursuing an academic major, professional certification (Education and Mental Health & Rehabilitation Technician/Community Certification), career development or personal enrichment.
+The courses offered are applicable toward an academic degree with the University of Maine at Presque Isle.

-Designed to meet the various needs and interests of students in Houlton and surrounding communities, courses are delivered in three different modalities which include on-site (live), interactive television (local with UMPI and state-wide delivery) computer based and (asynchronous) instruction.
-Courses are offered daytime, evenings and weekends for the fall, spring and summer terms.
+Designed to meet the various needs and interests of students in Houlton and surrounding communities, courses are delivered in three different modalities which include on-site (live), interactive television (local with UMPI and state-wide delivery) and computer based (asynchronous) instruction.
+Courses are offered in the daytime and evenings during the fall, spring and summer terms.

 Current and prospective students can receive assistance from the Houlton Center Director or the Student Services Coordinator in the areas of academic advising and planning, admission requirements and financial aid.
-Other services include on-site registration, sale of textbooks, and computers equipped with applications such as wordprocessing, email, library support, internet capabilities.
+Other services include on-site registration, sale of textbooks, and computers equipped with applications such as wordprocessing, e-mail, library support, internet capabilities.